pratik-sinha-ibm/supply-chain/README_supplychain.md

 !orchestrate env activate bootcamp --apikey <YOUR_API_KEY>
 ```

-> **Warning:** Before proceeding to step 5, fill in all code snippets provided for the agents and tools as outlined in the lab guide.

 > <span style="color:red">⚠️</span> **Warning:** Before proceeding to step 5, ensure all code snippets for the agents and tools are filled in as outlined in the lab guide.